If you've ever used a free theme, you know that some are just flat out…

 - Mackie Onyx Producer 2-2 2×2 USB Audio Interface With MIDI: This is another budget audio interface in the same price range, also with 2 XLR input slots.
 There’s no huge difference from the Tascam audio interface, it’s just another solid alternative.

 There are audio interfaces that produce higher sound quality and accept more inputs, but they’re more aimed at musicians than podcasters.
-Unless you have a unique podcasting setup, either of the above 2 audio interfaces are simple options that will do a great job.
+Unless you have a unique podcasting setup, either of the above 2 audio interfaces is simple options that will do a great job.

 Pop Filter (optional)